-JAZZ PIANO GREAT MONTY ALEXANDER’S BLAZING LOVE YOU MADLY: LIVE AT BUBBA’S DEBUTS AS A TWO-LP RECORD STORE DAY BLACK FRIDAY EXCLUSIVE FROM RESONANCE ON NOV.
-27
+JAZZ PIANO GREAT MONTY ALEXANDER’S BLAZING LOVE YOU MADLY: LIVE AT BUBBA’S WAS RELEASED AS A TWO-LP RECORD STORE DAY BLACK FRIDAY EXCLUSIVE FROM RESONANCE ON NOV.
+27 2020

 Previously Unreleased 1982 Audiophile 24-Track Recording Captured at the Fort Lauderdale Club by Criteria Recording Studios’ Legendary Founder Mack Emerman as a Two-CD Set.

 Deluxe Packages Will Include an Overview by Jazz Historian Willard Jenkins, Reminiscences by Band Members Paul Berner, Duffy Jackson, and Robert Thomas, Jr., and Tributes from Keyboardists Kenny Barron, Benny Green, Emmet Cohen, and Christian Sands

 Los Angeles – The award-winning independent jazz label Resonance Records has unearthed a recording by master pianist Monty Alexander, Love You Madly: Live at Bubba’s.
 The 13-track, 92-minute release boasts a two-disc package with a booklet that includes interviews, newly commissioned essays, and photos by Jan Persson, Raymond Ross, and Brian McMillen.

 Accompanying Alexander on this spirited live date are bassist Paul Berner (Lionel Hampton Orchestra), drummer Duffy Jackson (Milt Jackson, Benny Carter), and percussionist Robert Thomas, Jr. (Weather Report, Jaco Pastorius, Carlos Santana).